UCDBG/P-XDV/readme.md

   + Example: ./scripts/eig_run.sh 3 "IGEXPL TOP 10 OF (select * from owned o FULL OUTER JOIN shared s ON(o.county = s.county AND o.year = s.year));"

 Below, we show sample data from a real-world Air Quality Index dataset(AQI) for the example queries above.
-This demo shows a simple sinerio to familiarize the users with two of PEDS functionality.
+This demo shows a simple sinerio to familiarize the users with two of P-XDV functionality.
 + (i)  That computed the degree of new information and
 + (ii) That shows meaningful patterns found after integration step.